pgdogdev/docs/docs/configuration/users.toml/users.md

 ### `server_password`

 Which password to connect with when creating backend connections from PgDog to PostgreSQL.
 By default, the password configured in `password` is used.
-This setting allows to override this configuration and use a different password, decoupling server passwords from user passwords given to clients.
+This setting allows you to override this configuration and use a different password, decoupling server passwords from user passwords given to clients.

 Default: **none** (defaults to `password`)